 The process of preparing the wine to use as the medium has also been perfected (aging, reducing, and adding lees which is sediment found at the bottom of wine tanks).
 The wine needs to be the right consistency before she can even begin to create her artwork.

 She paints everything from portraits, animals, landscapes, musicians to fan & horror art and welcomes commissions.
 Her artwork has been showcased around the Niagara Region and she has been recognized around the world.
 One of her latest paintings was showcased on the George Takei Presents Facebook Page where the video has received over 1 million views.
-CBC Arts Exhibitionist has also featured her work on their Halloween and Holiday Episodes along with a few more coming out in 2019.
+CBC Arts Exhibitionist has also featured her work on their Halloween and Holiday Episodes.

 She takes great care in preserving her wine paintings by adding many layers of archival spray and museum quality varnish to save the colours of the wine.
 This reduces the aging process of the painting where the colours have a slight colour transition from red and purple towards sepia hues.